microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ### Component Factory Object Development

 The Component Factory Object is used to initialize a Component Object within the context of a Container.
-The Factory can live along side a Component Object or within a different package.
+The Factory can live alongside a Component Object or within a different package.
 The Component Factory Object defines the Distributed Data Structures used within the Component Object as well as the Sub-Components of the object.
 Sub-Components are other Component Objects required by the Component Object.
-Think of this a list of dependencies.
+Think of this as a list of dependencies.

 The Aqueduct offers a factory for each of the Component Objects provided.